-Other 2021 updates strengthen our internal response framework, refine our digital service solutions for policyholders, and enhance our communication and coordination with federal, state, and local emergency management.
+The 2022 Plan update looks to strengthen our internal response framework, update and enhance our Deployment Plan, refine our digital service solution for policyholders, and enhance communication and coordination with federal, state, and local emergency management and other organizations.

 For us, the CAT Plan is more than a statutory requirement, it is the tool we use to fulfill our shared promise-to be there for our policyholders when they need us most.